 In this post I’d like to share some thoughts on hybrid cloud orchestration, more specifically, a hybrid cloud orchestration with an open and hybrid stack running on top.
 I don’t want to overwhelm with too much detail, so I’m going to focus on the general concept, based on our vision and perspective, on how to manage hybrid cloud orchestration with an open source technology stack.

 Orchestration is about automation and intelligent synchronization of multiple dependent processes.
 We’ve witnessed a major shift in our industry in the past decade, in which basic service has become available via standard interfaces.
 This change allows automation of all the components and services.
-But where we want to get is, in essence, to the point where applications are self-aware, aware of the clouds they run on, and can consume the clouds in most efficient way.
+But where we want to get is, in essence, to the point where orchestration tools are self-aware, aware of the clouds they run on, and can consume the clouds in the most efficient way.

 For example, if you’re running on OpenStack, you want to consume OpenStack resources as best as possible.
 Or, if you’re running on Azure, or even OpenStack and Azure in hybrid cloud mode, you want to be able to consume resources in the best possible manner each platform offers.
-Our goal is to have the application be self-aware and react based on the its location in the cloud. if we look at a typical application, which is multi-tier, has multiple components, multiple virtual IP addresses, etc., all which reside with different components as the basis of the application’s architecture.
+Our goal is to have the application be self-aware and react based on its location in the cloud.
+If we look at a typical application, which is multi-tier -has multiple components, multiple virtual IP addresses, etc., all which reside with different components as the basis of the application’s architecture.
 So, you have some parts that use specific networking components, for example, to enable provider networks or to enable GRE tunnels, in OpenStack.

 All these use various types of components and various types of technologies which, together, construct your application.
 The idea is that we have multiple technologies and multiple API’s that we can leverage to construct the application.